How to Assess your Manufacturing Risk – with FMEA

 The need for reasonableness

-With enough imagination, you could probably come up countless scenarios where your manufacturing process faces some level of risk.
+With enough imagination, you could probably come up with countless scenarios where your product faces some level of risk.

-Some of those scenarios will be farfetched and unlikely to actually happen.
+Some of those scenarios will be farfetched and unlikely to happen.

 For this reason, you need to establish some level of reasonableness, and this can be determined early on by the team leader.